Medical Disability RetirementUpdated: December 23, 2022

 Not all medical conditions qualify as permanent disabilities.
 Some service members may be placed on a Temporary Disability Retired List (TDRL) instead of a Permanent Disability Retired List.

-In cases where the classification puts the veteran on the temporary list, the following will apply:
+In cases where the classification puts the Veteran on the temporary list, the following will apply:

 Temporary Disability retirees are entitled to “all rights and privileges of a military retiree,” which may include

-- Department of Veterans Affairs disability compensation.
+- Department of Veterans Affairs disability compensation

 Retirement Pay Calculations Under the Temporary Disability Retirement List

-- Pay calculated on your disability percentage.
+- Pay is calculated on your disability percentage.
 This calculation uses “a minimum of 50%” while on the temporary list.
 This is known as “Method A.”